September 12, 2024

 Address: 1003 Brookstown Ave., Winston-Salem, NC 27101

-What it is: a newly-opened retail bakery featuring unbelievably lush, European-inspired desserts, cookies, pastries, and cakes crafted from locally sourced North Carolina ingredients and worthy of a Saveur magazine cover shoot
+What it is: a chic retail bakery featuring unbelievably lush, European-inspired desserts, cookies, pastries, and cakes crafted from locally sourced North Carolina ingredients and worthy of a Saveur magazine cover shoot

 Who they are: an unexpected mother-daughter baking team that restyles and reimagines the most cherished heirloom recipes from their Amish and Mennonite roots.
 The pair shares a dedication to artistic food photography, seasonal cooking, and long table gatherings.

-When to pop in: Still a mainstay of the Cobblestone Farmers Market on Saturday mornings, Louie & Honey's Kitchen's freshly baked goods can now be devoured five days a week at its brick-and-mortar location in Winston-Salem's historic West End neighborhood.
+When to pop in: Previously a mainstay of the nearby Cobblestone Farmers Market on Saturday mornings, Louie & Honey's Kitchen's freshly baked goods can now be devoured six days a week at their brick-and-mortar location in Winston-Salem's historic West End neighborhood.
 Indulge in a sweet or savory treat before exploring the eclectic shops along West End Boulevard.
+If you want a guaranteed full pastry case and a shot at trying their famous cinnamon rolls, be sure to get there early: by closing time, they're almost always sold out of the "best buns in town".

 Why you’ll be back: To eat, share, and learn stories like this one, reprinted from a profile of Louie & Honey's Kitchen in the national food magazine Where Women Cook: “I learned about the importance of tradition while rumbling across gravel roads in a 1972 Chevy station wagon with my father.
 Every week we made the trip to a stark, white farmhouse nestled between tall pines in Holmes County, Ohio for a pan of freshly baked cinnamon rolls.
 The smell of kerosene lanterns and wood smoke met us at the kitchen door as Mary, the Amish widow who operated the bustling bakery in her home, came to greet us, a smile stretched across rosy cheeks.
 We would lean against the counter, chatting pleasantly in the Pennsylvania Dutch dialect of the Amish and Mennonites while nibbling on rolls, straight from the oven, their brown sugar frosting finding its way down our fingers and onto our chin.”